flusio/Flus/docs/development.md

 $ npm run watch
 ```

-You can finally access flusio at [localhost:8000](http://localhost:8000).
+You can finally access Flus at [localhost:8000](http://localhost:8000).

 Please note that some tests require the [mock\_server](/tests/mock_server.php)
 to run: